-If certain symptoms or the results of tests like the PSA blood test and/or DRE suggest that you might have prostate cancer, your doctor will do a prostate biopsy to find out.
+If certain symptoms or the results of tests like the PSA blood test and/or DRE suggest that you might have prostate cancer, your doctor will take samples of the prostate to see if cancer is present.
+This is called a prostate biopsy.
+Here is how it’s done:

-For a few days afterwards you may notice some soreness, blood in your urine, or light bleeding from the rectum.
-Many men also see some blood in their semen or have rust colored semen, which can last for several weeks after the biopsy.
+For a few days afterward you may notice some soreness in that area, blood in your urine, or light bleeding from the rectum.
+Many men also see some blood in their semen or have rust-colored semen, which can last for several weeks after the biopsy.

 Grading the prostate cancer

-Prostate cancers are graded on the basis of how closely the cells in the sample look like normal prostate cells.
+Prostate cancers are graded based on how closely the cells in the sample look like normal prostate cells.
 Those that look very different from normal cells are likely to mean a cancer that grows faster.

 The system used most often for grading prostate cancer is called the Gleason system.
 Samples from 2 areas of the prostate are each graded from 1 to 5, and the number grades are added to give a Gleason score or sum of between 2 and 10.
-The lower the number, the more the cells in the sample look like normal prostate cells.
+Most biopsies have a Gleason score of at least 6.
 A higher score means the cells look less normal and the cancer is likely to grow more quickly.
-Ask your doctor to explain the grade of your cancer because it is an important factor in making treatment decisions.
+Ask your doctor to explain the grade of your cancer because it is an important factor in deciding on treatment.